mozilla/addons-server/docs/topics/api/v3_legacy/discovery.rst

 endpoint then static curated content is amended with recommendations from the `recommendation service <https://github.com/mozilla/taar>`_.
-The same number of results will be returned as a standard discovery response and only extensions (not themes) are recommeded.
+The same number of results will be returned as a standard discovery response and only extensions (not themes) are recommended.
 Only valid, publicly available addons are shown.

 E.g. a standard discovery pane will display 7 items, 4 extensions and 3 themes.
 Up to 4 extensions will be replaced with recommendations; the 3 themes will not